Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 After about a year, the motor was making a funny noise. \
 I called customer service but the warranty expired \
 already, so I had to buy another one.
 FYI: The overall \
-quality has gone done in these types of products, so \
+quality has gone down in these types of products, so \
 they are kind of counting on brand recognition and \
 consumer loyalty to maintain sales.
 Got it in about \
 two days.